 I was super excited to quit my job to become a full-time creator in the real estate industry.

-I’ve used it on a few interior shots, and it was perfect.
-It’s a brilliant little lens, and it’s sharp; it’s versatile.
-It’s got a nice zoom range.
+I’ve used it on a few interior shots, which was perfect.
+It’s a sharp little lens, and it’s sharp; it’s versatile.
+It’s got an excellent zoom range.

 This is everything I’ve needed to do in real estate video work.

 Why do I think it’s such a good value for this lens?
 And why should it be?

 So, this lens has an excellent range of about 17 to 40.